 Registered Nurses (RNs): Professional License Defense

 If you’re an RN who has concerns about your nursing license, call to schedule a free legal consultation with a nurses attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 If you are a Registered Nurse (RN) who has received notification from the Texas Board of Nursing (BON) that a complaint has been filed against you, we can help!
 In addition to providing legal services for RNs who are working in Texas (or have worked in Texas), we also assist traveling nurses.